-The sixth annual DFRWS APAC 2026 will be held in late October or early November as a hybrid event in Singapore, running concurrently with attendees participating in satellite sites within APAC.
+The sixth annual DFRWS APAC 2026 will be held from October 19 to 23, 2026 in Singapore.
+The conference will be a hybrid event, running concurrently with attendees participating in satellite sites within APAC.
+Note, presenters are expected to be on-site (see PRESENTATION DELIVERY MODE).

 Conference Location: